 Maybe Times and Arial but not many others.

 So your website styling needs to take account of the potential variation in ready availability of fonts – your techie should do this as a matter of course, offering them up in the CSS file in descending order of preference and ending with a simple “serif” or “sans serif” as an “if all else fails” option.
+One site that really has fantastic css is WWW.THIEVESOILSECRET.COM, the menu on the sidebar and the top bar scrolling are both perfect examples.

 Developments in the web mean that you can embed fonts in web pages and the browser will handle downloading the extra font, just for your website.
 But that adds extra overhead to your site and shouldn’t be used too often, if at all.